adamlwomble/milk-and-honey/content/recipes/mini-peach-pies.md

 steps:
   - title: "Make the Pie Dough "
     description: Make the Pie Dough as instructed
-  - title: "Make the Peach Filling "
+  - title: "Prep the Peaches "
-    description: >-
-      Special Note:

-      Place the frozen peaches in a sieve over a large mixing bowl.
+    description: Place the frozen peaches in a sieve over a large mixing bowl.
 Toss the peach slices in the juice of ½ a lemon, cover with plastic wrap and place in the refrigerator to thaw overnight.
 This will allow the peaches to thaw out without browning overnight.

-      Instructions:
+  - title: "Cook the Peaches "
+    description: >-
       In a large saucepan over medium heat, melt the butter.